baxter07/django-ajax-views/docs/index.rst

 django-ajax-views
 #################

-This library is an extension of Django's class-based views and works together with javascript library **require-ajax-views**.
+This app is an extension of Django's `class-based views`_ and works together with javascript library **require-ajax-views**.

-It's main purpose is to encapsulate server/client communication to enable updating of views with a simple function call in javascript.
-URL kwargs and optional parameters for incoming requests are handled as one data set and returned as such in each response.
-This regulates displaying of complex views where filter parameters are partially passed through URL when using Django's clean URL design and as hidden parameters.
+It's main purpose is to encapsulate server/client communication to enable updating of views with a simple function call in javascript. `URL kwargs`_ and optional parameters for incoming requests are handled as one data set and returned as such in each response.
+This simplifies building complex views where filter parameters are partially passed through URL by using Django's `clean URL design`_ and as hidden parameters.
-Modal views and generic forms are also supported.
+Bootstrap modal views and generic forms are also supported.

-Some basic knowledge of Django's class-based views and RequireJS would be desirable to follow this guide.
+Some basic knowledge of Django's `class-based views`_ and `RequireJS`_ would be desirable to use this app.

 Contents: